vaibhavquantprojects/nexus-ai-flow/README.md

 - [ ] Phase 4: Decentralized Governance

 ##  Security Guarantee
-Our engine ensures that unauthorized or "hallucinated" transactions are rejected at the `crypto_engine` layer via `InvalidSignature` handling.
+Our engine ensures that unauthorized or "hallucinated" transactions are rejected at the `cryptohyperbridge.py` layer via `InvalidSignature` handling.

 ---
 *Built for the Autonomous Finance era.
 Contact us for partnership and integration opportunities.*